Josh Zweig wanted be working abroad on accounting while in Tel Aviv. His old firm said “no.” So he built his own firm.

 Now, his company has grown to dozens of employees after going from 2-10 employees in 1 year.

-On this episode of the Growing Your Firm Podcast, David Cristello and Josh Zweig discuss:
+On this episode of the Growing Your Firm Podcast by Jetpack Workflow Software, David Cristello and Josh Zweig discuss:

 In this interview, we cover: